stephenvfg/behavioral-cloning/writeup.md

 #### 2. Attempts to reduce overfitting in the model

-The data that I gatehered for this model was split into two separated groups of training data and validation data (model.py lines 54-59).
+The data that I gathered for this model was split into two separated groups of training data and validation data (model.py lines 54-59).
 The model also contains a 25% dropout layer (model.py line 75) in order to reduce overfitting.

+#### 3. Model parameter tuning

+The model uses the mean squared error loss function with an Adam optimizer (model.py line 83).
+I did not manually tune the learning rate.

+I used 5 epochs for the model training since the improvement per epoch tapered off around the fourth or fifth epoch.
+Using a small batch size of 32 also helped with my model accuracy.

+#### 4. Appropriate training data

+The focus of my training data is to keep the vehicle in the center of the road.
+In situations where the vehicle veers close to the edge of the road I want it to understand how to react and recover.
+Since there are two different tracks for the vehicle to drive on, I eventually used data from both tracks.

+After collecting training data I put together some additional functions to augment and preprocess the data prior to training.
+To ensure that the vehicle is properly equipped to react from its left side as well as its right side, I horizontally flipped all of my training images and multiplied the corresponding steering angles by -1 (model.py lines 39-41).
+This simulated more driving data as if the vehicle were performing the same correct turns in the opposite direction.

+For preprocessing, I normalized the training data by centering it around 0 between -0.5 and 0.5 (model.py line 65).
+I also cropped out unhelpful pixels from the bottom and top of the images (model.py line 66).

+Finally I made sure to include data from all three vehicle cameras.
+To correct for the steering angles I either added or subtracted a 0.4 angle correction constant from the center steering angle for the left and right cameras respectively (model.py line 35).

 ![Example of center driving on Track 1](https://github.com/stephenvfg/behavioral-cloning/blob/master/writeup-assets/track-1-middle-example.gif)